"2012 Altus is as rich and concentrated as ever."- Erinn Klein, Winemaker

 Inspired by wines tasted during our travels through Tuscany, this is a divine oxidative style dessert wine.

 Made from estate-grown NGERINGA fruit, predominantly Viognier with our small quantities of Gewürztraminer and Pinot Gris.
 All the grapes are very gently hand harvested, placed on drying racks previously used by Jurlique for drying herbs, and left to more than double their sugar concentration from about 13 to around 30 degrees Baumé by process of dehydration.

 The grapes were picked at a low Baumé and dehydrated on racks for six weeks, then pressed over several days into an old French barrique Left to ferment and oxidatively mature without topping for five years.

-Traditionally in the making of Vin Santo the bung is cemented in and the barrels are neither topped nor even opened for 4 to 5 years.
+Traditionally in the making of this type of dessert wine the bung is cemented in and the barrels are neither topped nor even opened for 4 to 5 years.
 Although we do not cement the bungs as we like to follow the wines progress during its time in barrel, the barrel does remain un-topped.
 A wine of the saints!

 Wild fermentation, spontaneous malolactic fermentation, no temperature control.
 No fining.
 Estate bottled.